kdeldycke/click-extra/docs/tutorial.md

     assert "-C, --config CONFIG_PATH" in result.output
 ```

-This option itself behave like any Click option and can be customized easely:
+This option itself behave like any Click option and can be customized easily:

 ```{eval-rst}
 .. click:example::